How Filipino CPAs Are Earning $2,500–$5,000 a Month Working With US Companies

 How much do Filipino CPAs earn working with US companies?

-Filipino CPAs in remote roles with US companies typically earn $2,500–$5,000 per month, depending on seniority and scope.
-Controllers and Finance Managers with 8+ years of experience and US CPA credentials often command $4,000–$5,500 monthly.
+Typically $2,500–$5,000 per month depending on seniority and scope.
+Controllers and Finance Managers with eight-plus years and US CPA credentials often command $4,000–$5,500 monthly.
 Senior Accountants and Accounting Managers typically fall in the $2,500–$4,000 range.
 AP/AR Specialists and Staff Accountants generally earn $1,200–$2,500.
-These figures represent full-time or near-full-time engagements, not hourly consulting rates.
+These figures reflect full-time or near-full-time engagements.

 What types of US companies hire Filipino accountants remotely?